What is Spinraza and how is it used?

 - Prior to administration, remove 5 mL of cerebrospinal fluid.

-- Administer SPINRAZA as an intrathecal bolus injection over 1 to 3 minutes using a spinal anesthesia needle [see Dosing Information].
+- Administer SPINRAZA as an intrathecal bolus injection over 1 to 3 minutes using a spinal anesthesia needle [see DOSAGE AND ADMINISTRATION].
 Do not administer SPINRAZA in areas of the skin where there are signs of infection or inflammation [see ADVERSE REACTIONS].

 Laboratory Testing And Monitoring To Assess Safety